Hyperhidrosis Treatments In London

 At The Devonshire Clinic, our consultants can offer several treatments which can help with hyperhidrosis (excessive sweating).
 Your doctor will recommend some that you can use as self-help first of all.
 If these do not help improve your excess sweating or enable you to manage your condition, we can explore more medical hyperhidrosis treatment options.
+We provide medical hyperhidrosis treatments at our clinic in the Harley Street area of London.

 Self-help for hyperhidrosis

-To help manage hyperhidrosis, the first agents to try are topical products that can help to absorb the excess sweat, such as talcum powder and cornstarch powder (e.g. Zeasorb® ).
+To help manage hyperhidrosis, the first agents to try are topical products that can help to absorb the excess sweat, such as talcum powder and cornstarch powder (e.g. Zeasorb®).
 These are usually only helpful in mild cases.

 Stronger antiperspirants containing aluminium chloride e.g. Driclor ® and AnHydrolForte® can be used for armpits, hands and feet.
 They are applied 2-3 times a week at night and washed off in the morning to avoid damage to clothes.
 Application can be effective especially for underarm sweating.
-However they can cause the skin to become irritated over time.
+However, they can cause the skin to become irritated over time.
 If this happens you should consult your doctor.

 Injections provide an effective treatment for hyperhidrosis in many people.